betterwithdata/dnikit/docs/general/support.rst

 As noted in this helpful
 `document <pyimagesearch.com/2019/10/21/keras-vs-tf-keras-whats-the-difference-in-tensorflow-2-0/>`_,
-there is a distinction between TensorFlow's Keras and Keras native that's important to note for loading models and using DNIKit.
+there is a distinction between TensorFlow's Keras and Keras native that's important to note for loading models and using DeepView.

     - Original keras was not subsumed into tensorflow to ensure compatibility and so that they could both organically develop.
     - Keras 2.3.0 is the first release of Keras that brings keras in sync with tf.keras

-DNIKit supports the use of both TensorFlow 1 and TensorFlow 2.
-Throughout, for Keras use, DNIKit uses ``tf.keras``.
-Errors may arise when attempting to load a model with the function :func:`load_tf_model_from_path <dnikit_tensorflow.load_tf_model_from_path>` for a model that was saved with native Keras.
-One possible solution is loading the model first outside of DNIKit, and then using the :func:`load_tf_model_from_memory <dnikit_tensorflow.load_tf_model_from_memory>` method to load into DNIKit.
+DeepView supports the use of both TensorFlow 1 and TensorFlow 2.
+Throughout, for Keras use, DeepView uses ``tf.keras``.
+Errors may arise when attempting to load a model with the function :func:`load_tf_model_from_path <deepview_tensorflow.load_tf_model_from_path>` for a model that was saved with native Keras.
+One possible solution is loading the model first outside of DeepView, and then using the :func:`load_tf_model_from_memory <deepview_tensorflow.load_tf_model_from_memory>` method to load into DeepView.
 (*Note*: In Tensorflow1, ensure that when clearing any session, it's the appropriate ``tf.keras`` vs. ``keras`` backend session.)